Guide-Analytics/amazon_review_analysis/README.md

-## Gide Product Analysis: (macOS Only - not ready for Windows)
+## Guide Product Analysis: (macOS Only)

-Welcome to Gide Product Analysis!
+Welcome to Guide Product Analysis!
 This is a small-beta platform where you will be entering a website URL that contains product reviews.

 As of now, we currently only support Amazon sites.